groupdocs/reference.groupdocs.com/content/sites/groupdocs/parser/english/java/com.groupdocs.parser.templates/templatelinkedposition/_index.md

 ```

-Initializes a new instance of the [TemplateLinkedPosition](../../com.groupdocs.parser.templates/templatelinkedposition) class.
+Initializes a new instance of the [TemplateLinkedPosition](../../com.groupdocs.parser.templates/templatelinkedposition) class with UPPER CASE name.

 **Parameters:**
 | Parameter | Type | Description |